kumarshantanu/dime/README.md

 * The `defn` var names are keywordized to form their injection names unless overridden by the `:inject` tag.
 * The `:inject` tags on `defn` arguments are matched against the `:inject` names of the `defn` vars.
 * Arguments marked with `:inject` are looked up in seed data first, followed by other dependencies.
+* The `:pre-inject` tag is used for custom processing before partial fn is created.
+By default, no processing is done.
 * The `:post-inject` tag is used for custom processing after partial fn is created.
 By default, no processing is done.